miguelgrinberg/APIFairy/docs/decorators.rst

 Decorator Reference
 ===================

-The core functionality of APIFairy is accessed through its five decorators, which are used to define what the inputs and outputs of each endpoint are.
+The core functionality of APIFairy is accessed through its six decorators, which are used to define what the inputs and outputs of each endpoint are.

 @arguments